Tag Archives: vampire

 my review

-This was my first Charlie Nottingham books and I enjoyed it a lot more than I expected.
+This was my first Charlie Nottingham book, and I enjoyed it a lot more than I expected.
 I liked all of the characters, the world seems interesting, and the writing flows naturally.
 Focus-wise, I’d consider it much more a sweet building-of-a-polyamorous-relationship than anything else.
 (Which makes me laugh because it’s labeled a “Dark Paranormal Romance Reverse Harem.”) raven's cry photoI’m not suggesting the fantasy element is unimportant.
-But it is definitely given less page time that the romantic elements.
-And I found far sweeter than I did dark.
+But it is definitely given less page time than the romantic elements.
+And I found it far sweeter than I did dark.

-It’s also quite slow to build, both the 4-way relationship (with one of the men not even appearing until quite late in the book) and the fantasy/mystery/action element which only really ramps up toward the end of the book.
+It’s also quite slow to build, both the 4-way relationship (with one of the men not even appearing until quite late in the book) and the fantasy/mystery/action element, which only really ramps up toward the end of the book.
 None of this is said to discourage reading the book.
 I enjoyed the heck out of it.
 In fact, I finished it disappointed to discover book two wasn’t out yet.
-I pre-ordered it though.
+I pre-ordered it, though.
 So, all in all, I think I’ve found a new author to follow.

 Raven's song cover